raynergoh/tp/docs/DeveloperGuide.md

 * inherits from both `AddressBookStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
 * depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)

+Address book data is persisted as a JSON file through `JsonSerializableAddressBook`, which contains:

+* A list of `JsonAdaptedPerson` objects (each containing `JsonAdaptedTag` and `JsonAdaptedRole` objects)

+* A list of `JsonAdaptedTagGroup` objects representing tag categories

+This structure enables centralized storage of tag groups alongside person data, maintaining consistency with the Model component's tag group management.
 ### Common classes

 Classes used by multiple components are in the `seedu.address.commons` package.